subtract0/super-duper-disco/Cascade_Autonomous_Development_Protocol.md

 - Prompt the user:
   **"Please provide your full idea or detailed project description.
 You may also attach a document."**
 - Wait for the user's input or document before proceeding.
+- If fully autonomous, instead think of the idea that helps the project the most aligned with [our project vision and architecture](PROJECT_VISION_ARCHITECTURE.md) and our   [Backlog](BACKLOG_REFERENCE.md).

 ### Step 2: Deep Research

 - Conduct comprehensive research based on the user's idea or document.
 - Deliver a detailed product plan including:
   - Technology stack suggestions